The Importance of Multicultural Marketing

 brand and the target group.

-● is characterised by growth, as the marketplace and sales increase with inclusion of diverse groups.
+● is characterized by growth, as the marketplace and sales increase with inclusion of diverse groups.

 It has only been 30 years since brands began to recognize and address the potential of a multicultural market and began to target diverse cultures.
 Now multicultural marketing is a necessity – if your brand does not embrace it, your competitors will.